testit-tms/adapters-js/README.md

 - `@Description` - Autotest description
 - `@Link` - can be specified either in JSON (`@Link={"url":"http://google.com","hasInfo":true,"description":"GoogleDescription","title":"Google","type":"Defect"}`) or in text (`@Link=http://google.com`)
 - `@Label` - Label that is going to be linked to autotest
-- `@WorkItemID` - Work item's ID to which autotest is going to be linked
+- `@WorkItemId` - Work item's ID to which autotest is going to be linked

 ### Examples